JuliaRegistries/TagBot/DEPLOYING.md

 - Leave "Comment" blank.
 - Proceed without a password (yes, this is not ideal).

-Once the key is created, export it with the following command:
+Once the key is created, export the public key with the following command:

 ```sh
 $ gpg --export --armor